 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 This Unit contains participatory elements which are vital to the Australian Pharmacy Council professional learning outcomes for this Unit.
-Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100% participation is required in all workshops, tutorials, practicals and presentations.
+Except in the case of extenuating circumstances, 100% participation is required in all workshops, tutorials, practicals and presentations.
 It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
 If attendance requirements cannot be regularly satisfied (e.g. timetable clash) it may be recommended that you schedule this unit for a future semester.
-Absence from external placement activities must also be reported to the relevant clinical placement coordinator and preceptor.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 Consideration will be given for illness; however, evidence such as a medical certificate will be required.